whitecloakph/android-style-guide/README.md

 Annotations should always be used where possible.
 For example, using the @Nullable annotation should be used in cases where a field could be expected as null.
 For example:

-    @Nullable
-    TextView userNameText;
+    @Nullable TextView userNameText;

     private void getName(@Nullable String name) { }

-### Annotation style
+#### Annotation style

-Annotations that are applied to a field, method or class should always be defined in the declaration, with only one per line:
+Annotations that are applied to a method or class should always be defined in the declaration, with only one per line:

     @Annotation
     @AnotherAnnotation